-A video of author Simon Sinek describing the millennial generation which sparked a global conversation.
+A video of author Simon Sinek describing the millennial generation sparked a global conversation.
 In particular, he claims that we’re always looking for ways to ‘make an impact – whatever that means’.
 So here at Anything Goes Lifestyle we decided to take a look at ways in which you can do just that, in all aspects of your life.

-2. Volunteer at a homeless shelter.
+2. Volunteer at a homeless shelter

-3. Donate things to those less fortunate.
+3. Donate things to those less fortunate

 Unless something is literally falling apart at the seams (and maybe even then), somebody can probably find a use for it so don’t just chuck your old stuff away.
 Take the time to go down to your local charity shop and ensure that somebody can benefit from what you no longer need.
 Recyling centres are also great deposit points for unwanted textiles; you’d be surprised by the use they find for even the most unloved items.

-4. Take the time to help a friend in need.
+4. Take the time to help a friend in need

-5. Work on your own happiness and mental state.
+5. Work on your own happiness and mental state

 Although it is great to help other people, it’s important to ensure that you look after yourself.
 And you’ll probably find that by doing so, helping others and making a difference in the lives of others will come that much easier.